Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data

 \begin{proposition} Assume that $\min(D-1,|\Ov|)\geq|\Tv|$ (Recall that $D$ is the number of environments and $\Ov$ and $\Lv$ are the set of observed and latent variables in the system, respectively).
 By utilizing the contrastive-learning approach, the exogenous noises in $\Nv_{\Tv}$ can be recovered up to some permutation and component-wise strictly monotonic transformations with measure one in the following two settings: 1) $\Lv=\emptyset$ under Assumption \ref{assump:tidleg}(a).
 2) $\Lv\neq\emptyset$ under Assumption \ref{assump:tidleg}(b).

 \end{proposition}

-Please refer to Appendix A for a detailed description of the contrastive learning approach and extra discussion about when Assumption \ref{assump:tidleg} is satisfied.
+Please refer to Appendix \ref{app:recovery} for a detailed description of the contrastive learning approach and extra discussions about when Assumption \ref{assump:tidleg} is satisfied.

+\begin{remark} Note that the assumption on the number of environments $D$ is required for recovering the noises in $\mathbf{N}_{\mathbf{T}}$ without any prior knowledge of $f_i$'s functional form.
+We can relax the assumptions on the number of environments by adding restrictions on $f_i$ (or equivalently on $\mathbf{g}_{\mathcal{M}}$). \note{For example, for piecewise linear $\mathbf{g}_{\mathcal{M}}$, under additional assumptions on the exogenous noises,} we can recover $\mathbf{N}_{\mathbf{T}}$ from merely two environments in causally sufficient cases, based on the results in \citep{kivva2022identifiability}. \end{remark}

-\subsection{Matching phase}
+\subsection{Matching Phase}

 \warning{Throughout the matching phase, we assume that the exogenous noises in $\Nv_{\Tv}$ are recovered up to some permutation and component-wise invertible transformations.
 Denote the recovered noise corresponding to the noise $N_i\in \NT$ as $\tilde{N}_i$ (i.e., $\tilde{N}_i$ is an invertible transformation of $N_i$), and denote the collection of all the recovered noises as $\TNT$.
 Note that we cannot learn the correspondence of the recovered noises to the true noises due to permutation indeterminacy according to Proposition \ref{prop:recover_sources}.
-In fact, the goal of the matching phase is to recover the mapping between the recovered noises in $\TNT$ and the corresponding exogenous noises in $\NT$.\footnote{Due to the permutation indeterminacy, there exists a one-to-one mapping $\sigma$ that maps each noise in $\NT$ to a distinct noise in $\TNT$.
+However, since a variable $X_i$ is in $\Tv$ if and only if its exogenous noise $N_i\in \NT$, we can recover the intervention targets by matching the observed variables to the recovered noises.\footnote{Due to the permutation indeterminacy, there exists a one-to-one mapping $\sigma$ that maps each noise in $\NT$ to a distinct noise in $\TNT$.